Muisca economy: Background

-In the times before the Spanish conquest of the Muisca, the central part of present-day Colombia; the Eastern Ranges of the Colombian Andes was inhabited by the Muisca who were organised in a loose confederation of rulers.
-The central authorities of Bacatá in the south and Hunza in the north were called zipa and zaque respectively.
-Other rulers were the iraca priest in sacred City of the Sun Sugamuxi, the Tundama of Tundama and various other caciques (chiefs).
-The Muisca spoke Chibcha, in their own language called Muysccubun; "language of the people".
+In the times before the Spanish conquest of the Muisca, the central part of present-day Colombia; the Eastern Ranges of the Colombian Andes was inhabited by the Muisca who were organised in loose confederations of rulers.
+The central authorities of Bacatá in the south and Hunza in the north were the zipa and zaque respectively, the iraca priest in sacred City of the Sun Sugamuxi, the Tundama of Tundama and various other independant caciques (chiefs).
+The Muisca spoke muysccubun; "language of the people".

-The Muisca, different from the other three great civilizations of the Americas; the Maya, Aztecs, and Inca, did not build grand stone architecture, yet their settlements were relatively small and consisted of bohíos; circular houses of wood and clay, organised around a central market square with the house of the cacique in the centre.
-Roads were present to connect the settlements with each other and with the surrounding indigenous groups, of which the Guane and Lache to the north, the Panche and Muzo to the west and Guayupe, Achagua and Tegua to the east were the most important.

 The Muisca were polytheistic and their religion and mythology was closely connected with the natural area they were inhabiting.
 They had a thorough understanding of astronomical parameters and developed a complex luni-solar calendar; the Muisca calendar.
 According to the calendar they had specific times for sowing, harvest and the organisation of festivals where they sang, danced and played music and drank their national drink chicha in great quantities.

-The Muisca mummified the most respected members of their community and the mummies were not buried, yet displayed in their temples, in natural locations such as caves and even carried on their backs during warfare to impress their enemies.
+The Muisca mummified the most respected members of their community and the mummies were not buried, yet displayed in their enclosures and carried on their backs during warfare to impress their enemies.

 Their art is the most famous remnant of their culture, as living spaces, temples and other existing structures have been destroyed by the Spanish who colonised the Muisca territories.
 A primary example of their fine goldworking is the Muisca raft, together with more objects made of gold, tumbaga, ceramics and cotton displayed in the Museo del Oro in Bogotá, the ancient capital of the southern Muisca.